Modeling the diffusion-erosion crossover dynamics in drug release: Results and discussion

-and, thus, when $\kappa_c = 0.1$ one obtains $b_c \approx 1.0$, which deviates by about $8\%$ from the exact numerical value, $b_c = 0.92(1)$.
-Being guided by equation~(\ref{eq:crossover0}), it is possible to infer that the prevalence of the membrane erosion or diffusion mechanism on the release process determines the values observed on $b$.
-When the membrane erosion rate is fast (\textit{e.g.}, $\Delta t \kappa/l_0 = 1$) the drug diffusion is the dominant mechanism determining drug release.
+Therefore, it is possible to infer that the prevalence of the membrane erosion or diffusion mechanism on the release process determines the values observed on $b$.
+When the membrane erosion rate is fast (\textit{e.g.}, $\kappa = 1$), the drug diffusion is the dominant mechanism determining drug release.

 As the erosion rate $\kappa$ decreases towards the critical value, $\kappa \to \kappa_c $, there is a corresponding increase in the values of $b$, indicating a greater contribution from the erosion mechanism itself, and the two mechanisms occur in a proportional way at $\kappa = \kappa_c$, where we found $b = b_c \approx 1.0$, in accordance with the phenomenological description presented above.
-For $\kappa$ values smaller than $\kappa_c$ the membrane erosion becomes a limiting step for the process of drug release and, in this regime, the membrane erosion dynamics becomes the dominant mechanism for controlled drug release.
+For $\kappa$ values smaller than $\kappa_c$, the membrane erosion becomes a limiting step for the process of drug release and, in this regime, the membrane erosion dynamics becomes the dominant mechanism for controlled drug release.

-In Fig.~\ref{fig3} (a) the release parameter $b$ is shown as a function of size $L$ for different erosion rates $\kappa$.
-At fixed values of $\kappa$ the values of $b$ decrease with increasing size $L$ in a behavior which can be approximately described by a power law, $b = b_\kappa L^{-\alpha_\kappa}$, where the adjusted parameters $b_\kappa$ and $\alpha_\kappa$ also depend on the erosion rate.
-Furthermore, the observed size dependence of $b$ allows us to question what would be the crossover size $L_c$ for each $\kappa$, as depicted in Fig.~\ref{fig3} (b).
-From these two figures is evident that there is a threshold size $L_c$ below which membrane erosion starts to be the dominant effect, for each $\kappa$, while above this size the drug diffusion becomes more relevant.
-These results reinforces the idea that the release parameter $b$ could be used to discern the drug release mechanism, in the sense that, for values $b > 1$, the system is controlled by the erosion mechanism.
+In Fig.~\ref{fig3}(a) the release parameter $b$ is shown as a function of size $L$ for different erosion rates $\kappa$.
+At fixed values of $\kappa$, the values of $b$ decrease with increasing size $L$ in a behavior which can be approximately described by a power law, $b = b_\kappa L^{-\alpha_\kappa}$, where the adjusted parameters $b_\kappa$ and $\alpha_\kappa$ also depend on the erosion rate.
+Furthermore, the observed size dependence of $b$ allows us to question what the crossover size $L_c$ would be for each $\kappa$, as depicted in Fig.~\ref{fig3} (b).
+From these two figures, it is evident that there is a threshold size $L_c$ below which membrane erosion starts to be the dominant effect, for each $\kappa$, while above this size the drug diffusion becomes more relevant.
+These results reinforce the idea that the release parameter $b$ could be used to discern the drug release mechanism, in the sense that, for values $b > 1$, the system is controlled by the erosion mechanism.